-The description attribute of the meta tag is very important.
-The content of this tag gives you a short summary of the content of the website and although it is not visible on the website, it is seen in search engine results as part of the search snippet.
+A web page's meta description is a meta tag that gives a short description or summary of the page content.
+Although it is not visible to the user on the page, it is seen in search engine results as part of the search snippet.

 The following are some tips to optimize your meta description tag content to ensure a high CTR:

 Since no two web pages have the same content (to avoid issues with duplicate content), it makes sense to have unique descriptions as well.

-It is not always possible to have handwritten descriptions.
-Especially when a site has over 1000 web pages.
-In such cases it is advisable to use handwritten descriptions for the home page and the most popular pages of the site.
-For the rest you can use programmatically generated descriptions.
+Of course, it is not always possible to have handwritten descriptions.
+Especially when a site has over 1000 web pages, as is the case of many ecommerce sites.
+For such large sites, it is advisable to use handwritten descriptions for the home page and the most popular pages of the site.
+For the rest, you can use programmatically generated descriptions.

 Search engines identify alphanumeric characters, like hyphens (-), plus signs (+) and quotation marks ("), as HTML code and as such may not use the description as you intend it to be used.
 It is best to stick to plain text when it comes to meta description tags.